frankzkzhu/TASoft/index.md

 ### TASoft LLC will use this space for news, announcements, and all related events.
 On June 13, 2022
 - It is observed that sometimes forecasting on certain ticks shows two complete opposite trending directions.
-This might warrant stock future study/understanding!
-Or is stock future deterministic?
+Is stock future deterministic?
+This research topic might warrant stock future study/understanding!

 On June 12, 2022
 - TASoft LLC is considering to open a youtube channel offering forecasting based market analysis.
 Stay tuned!